Skip to content

 }

 Each trackingHistory item and currentStatus includes the DOV status code (code), the English (statusName) and Spanish (statusNameEs) names, the timestamp (createdAt), and a pod array of proof-of-delivery file URLs for that event (populated e.g. on Delivered).
-The order object also carries a top-level pod (the POD of the current event) and code (the DovExpress order/tracking code).
+The order object also carries a top-level pod (the POD of the current event) and code (the DovExpress order/tracking code). trackingHistory is ordered oldest → newest. §9 documents the POD fields in full, including the complete payload and every edge case.

 4.4 List status catalog — GET /api/statuses